dell/terraform-provider-powerflex/docs/resources/sdc.md

 page_title: "powerflex_sdc Resource - powerflex"
 subcategory: ""
 description: |-
-  This resource can be used to manage Storage Device Clients on a PowerFlex array.
+  This resource can be used to manage Storage Data Clients on a PowerFlex array.
 ---

 # powerflex_sdc (Resource)

-This resource can be used to manage Storage Device Clients on a PowerFlex array.
+This resource can be used to manage Storage Data Clients on a PowerFlex array.

 ## Example Usage